Sims Metal Management: Electronics Recycling

 Sims Recycling Solutions (SRS) is the company's electronics recycling division.
 This includes product de-manufacturing and processing operations, and commonly is referred to as e-recycling.
 SRS offers comprehensive and cost-effective recycling services for “end-of-life” and redundant electrical and electronic equipment and materials, ranging from product assessment to recycling.
-SRS provides services for Original Equipment Manufacturers, Contract Equipment Manufacturers, suppliers, importers, lease and finance companies, sector organizations and end users to enable them to comply with their responsibilities under relevant environmental regulations, including the European Union's Directive 2002/96/EC on Waste Electrical and Electronic Equipment, or the WEEE Directive.
+SRS provides services for original equipment manufacturers, contract equipment manufacturers, suppliers, importers, lease and finance companies, sector organisations and end users to enable them to comply with their responsibilities under relevant environmental regulations, including the European Union's Directive 2002/96/EC on Waste Electrical and Electronic Equipment, or the WEEE Directive.
 Additionally, SRS offers business-to-business IT and electronic equipment asset management and recovery service that operates across a global network.
 The company's services include the management and control of the entire asset management process, including transport, coordination, product identification, asset registration and reporting.
 SRS offers clients the option of redeployment, reclamation of parts and/or resale and recycling, delivering legal compliance as well as a potential financial return from the resale of refurbished equipment.

-SRS has 42 facilities operating globally offering a range of services including the collection, refurbishment and re-sale of working equipment, parts recovery for resale, mechanized testing and processing of monitors, mechanical recycling of e-recycling and secondary smelting and refining of high grade electronics by-product materials.
-Sims recycling facilities in the UK specialize in fragmenting domestic and commercial fridges, as well IT asset management solutions.
+SRS has 42 facilities operating globally offering a range of services including the collection, refurbishment and re-sale of working equipment, parts recovery for resale, mechanised testing and processing of monitors, mechanical recycling of e-recycling and secondary smelting and refining of high grade electronics by-product materials.
+Sims recycling facilities in the UK specialise in fragmenting domestic and commercial fridges, as well IT asset management solutions.
 SRS locations in Australasia address the growing social and environmental problem represented by end-of-life computers and other information technology equipment with locations in Australia, India, Dubai, and South Africa.